 - Join the meeting early (at least 15 minutes ahead) - Check the background noise so it doesn't interfere with discussion - Have a list with participants' names at your fingertips.
-Learn/know how to pronounce them correctly. - Choose a Circle assistant (back up for if your connection suddenly interrupts and you're kicked off the meeting, reminds you of timing, data capture)
+Learn/know how to pronounce them correctly. - Choose next Circle meeting's leader and assistant leader